-If this was the NES tutorial, I would point you to download NES Screen Tool.
-Nothing like that exists for the SNES, so I have been trying to make my own tools.
-They are not 100% finished (still only 8×8 tiles), but they are at least usable.
+I have been trying to make my own tools for SNES game development.
 M1TE (mode 1 tile editor) is for creating backgound maps (and palettes and tiles).
 SPEZ is for creating meta sprites that work with my own code system (Easy SNES).
 You may not need SPEZ, but definitely download M1TE.

 One main benefit of M1TE is palette editing and conversions.
 It can load a YY-CHR style palette and output a SNES format palette.
 And the reverse.
 Remember not to name the SNES palette file as the same name as your CHR file and .pal extension, or YY-CHR will auto-load it as a RGB palette, and fail.

 I also use Tiled Map Editor for creating data for games.
 You might find it useful, even if this tutorial won’t cover that.

 I have been working with the SNES GSS tracker and system written by Shiru.
 I have been told there was a bug in the code that causes games to freeze.
-You might want to download the tracker from my repo, which has been patched to fix the bug. (it’s the snesgssP.exe file).
+You might want to download the tracker from my repo, which has been patched to fix the bug. (it’s the snesgssQv2.exe file).

 and use the music.asm file here, since the original was written to work with tcc-816 and WLA.
 I rewrote it all in assembly for ca65.